thakurmm/popgen/README.md

 ALL scripts below must be run from the top level `popgen` folder

 1. Extract sample IDs.

+The pops_for_sample_IDS.tsv file contains the populations across all populations AND across all phases.
-	- Run the python script `SampleIDs/write_sampleIDs.py SamplesIDs/pops_for_sample_IDs.tsv ASW CEU YRI`
+	- Run the python script `python bin/pythonScripts/write_sample_IDs.py SampleIDs/pops_for_sample_IDs.tsv ASW CEU YRI`
 		- Input data:
 			- List of SampleIDs: `SampleIDs/pops_for_sample_IDs.tsv`
 			- Specify population IDs: `ASW` `CEU` `YRI`